Walk out Basement

 A few years ago there were two beautiful neighboring new homes on the market in Franklin County.
 For the size and price range, these homes were exquisite in their detail and style.
 I would have been happy to live in either of them.
 They were priced well and their prices had dropped a few times in the year or so they had sat on the market.
 What’s wrong?

-Even if you don’t finish your basement, please consider putting in large egress windows in the sides and large sliding glass doors on the back.
+Even if you don’t finish your basement, please consider putting in large egress windows on the sides and large sliding glass doors on the back.
 This will allow the next owners to picture the possibility of finishing the basement to their tastes.
-You should also consider plumbing the basement for a bathroom in the event that you or the next owner wishes to finish it.
-By the way, if you have an unfinished basement and are trying to sell your home, it may be a good idea to go in with chalk and mark off outlines of where bedrooms, bathroom or family room could be placed.
+You should also consider plumbing the basement for a bathroom if you or the next owner wishes to finish it.
+By the way, if you have an unfinished basement and are trying to sell your home, it may be a good idea to go in with chalk and mark off outlines of where bedrooms, bathrooms, or family rooms could be placed.
 This will help potential buyers envision the possibilities.
-Get a local REALTOR®, interior designer or builder to assist you in this process.
+Get a local REALTOR®, interior designer, or builder to assist you in this process.